 Leaf type and persistence: deciduous

-Leaf blade length: 4 to 8 inches
+Leaf blade length: 8 to 12 inches; leaflets are 3 to 6 inches

 Fall color: yellow